alicianunex/MERN-project-3/README.md

     🟢 Create a folder called model and inside create a filename with the name of the resource 🟢 Inside of the resource model file, import mongoose, create an schema and then a Model 🟢 Create an async function that deal with the read/write to database.
-    🟢 Repeat for all endpoints these steps
+    🟢 Repeat for all endpoints these steps.

 #### WIREFRAMES